mdriscollic/docs/content/en/docs/Acquisitions/Serials/_index.md

         Click **Add level** if your label contains more than one enumeration, e.g. volume and issue.

-        *Textual:*
+    * *Textual:*
         * Pick list: e.g. Season
         * No. of issues
         * Label text
         * Internal note

         Click **Add value** if your label contains more than one textual enumeration.

-3. If required, add another label with **Add label**.
+3. If required, add another label with **Add chronology label**.

-4. Use the **Template** field to specify how values from the enumeration and chronology labels are to be used in each predicted piece.
+4. After the label has been filled in, the required template tokens are automatically displayed below and can be copied by clicking on the clipboard icon.
+Use the **Template** field to specify how the values from the enumeration labels are to be used in each predicted piece.

 #### Using templates

+When using a pre-defined template pattern by using the template pattern search, the template field is already filled in automatically.
+If you wish, you can still change the template.

-Writing a template requires you to know to include the appropriate values from each chronology and enumeration label you have set up.
+Writing a template manually requires you to know to include the appropriate values from each chronology and enumeration label you have set up.
 To use a value from an enumeration or chronology in the template, you will need to put a token in double curly braces in the template.
 The token will identify which enumeration or chronology label is being used, and which part of the label is being used.
 All other text in the template (i.e. text not in double curly braces) will be treated as simple text that should be included.

 By clicking **Preview** it is possible to preview the labels for the publication pattern to make sure the expected pieces will be labeled and generated correctly.